Skip to content

 Framework Rule: Distance picks the cable.
 Power and platform confirm it.
 Budget for 1.6T migration: fiber stays, copper replaces.

 Purchase price is the number everyone compares.
 It's also the least useful number for deployment decisions.
-Total cost of ownership includes capital cost, power consumption, cooling overhead (multiply by PUE), sparing requirements, and failure-driven downtime.
+Total cost of ownership includes capital cost, power consumption and cooling overhead (multiply by PUE), sparing requirements, and failure-driven downtime.

 Capital Cost: What You'll Actually Pay